Take MKCM-101

 Earn Digital Marketing Certifications Along the Way

-You'll emerge from the program with your HubSpot Inbound Marketing Certification, and have the opportunity to earn additional digital marketing certifications based on the upper-level electives you select within the program.
+You'll emerge from the online communication degree program with your HubSpot Inbound Marketing Certification, and you may even have the opportunity to earn additional digital marketing certifications based on the upper-level electives you select within the online marketing bachelor’s degree program.
+Consult your advisor or the program director to learn more about this opportunity.

 Build Your Career Future